 Others shop at online thrift stores to make a statement about sustainability and the environment.
 What is thrifting?
 The thrifting definition is purchasing second-hand goods rather than new ones.

 To get the most out of the thrift experience, it's good to step back and take a look at the whole thrifting world: the concept, what they offer, how they offer it, and what impact it can have on us and our world.
-Some surprises are in store as we take a close look at the benefits of thrift shopping.
+Some surprises are in store as we closely examine the benefits of thrift shopping.

 If you're wondering if thrifting is a really good idea, here are a baker's dozen reasons that shopping in-person or online for thrift is a good idea.
-We'll unpack some of these reasons to buy second-hand more as we go forward.
+As we go forward, we'll unpack some of these reasons to buy second-hand more.
 Remember that this list is just for you: reasons you personally will benefit from thrift shopping.
-We'll also explain why it's suitable for lots of others as well.
+We'll also explain why it's suitable for many others.

 Your money goes a lot farther when you thrift.
 Instead of spending hundreds on the last video game player, you can go online and find a used version—often of the same platform, buy several guaranteed games and still have money left over for pizza rolls to eat while you play.